-Cryptocurrency Tax FAQ (2018) – IRS Virtual Currency Tax Basics
+Cryptocurrency Tax Lawyer – IRS Basics, Certified Tax Law Specialist

 Even though cryptocurrency is complicated, and taxes related to cryptocurrency are even more complicated, in the end, from an IRS perspective — cryptocurrency is property, and taxed accordingly.